Ross Park Mall

-Ross Park Mall is a shopping mall located in Ross Township, Pennsylvania, north of Pittsburgh.
-The mall is anchored by JCPenney, Macy's, Nordstrom and Dick's House of Sport.
+Ross Park Mall is an enclosed shopping mall located in Ross Township, Pennsylvania, United States, serving the Northern Pittsburgh area.
+The mall is anchored by Macy's, Nordstrom and Dick's House of Sport.
+Junior anchors include H&M, L.L.
+Bean, Crate & Barrel and Zara.
+The mall is home to some of Pittsburgh's high-end shopping destinations like, Louis Vuitton, Gucci, Tiffany & Co, and Burberry.

-With 170 stores, Ross Park Mall is currently the sixth-largest shopping mall in Pennsylvania.
-An outdoor lifestyle component complements the enclosed center.